 $2,500 or 5% of the premium for policies placed with an insurer you're not appointed with in the previous calendar year, whichever is greater, up to $100,000.
 See RCW 48.17.250(1) (leg.wa.gov).

 For public adjusters (resident and non-resident):

-Both corporate and non-affiliated individuals are required to file an INS-21 form (PDF, 110KB) in the amount of $5,000.
+Both corporate and non-affiliated individuals are required to file a Public Adjuster Bond INS-21 form (PDF, 110KB) in the amount of $5,000.
 The amount does not change with additional affiliates.

 For resident surplus line brokers:

 - A bond in the favor of the state of Washington for $20,000, and

 - A bond in favor of the people of the state of Washington for a minimum of $2,500 or 5% of the premiums brokered in the previous calendar year, or a maximum of $100,000.

 - A $200,000 guarantee letter from each appointing insurer in accordance with RCW 48.29.155 (5) (leg.wa.gov), or